 Have you ever wondered how to backup photos from a camera, while on a trip, without needing a computer and internet?

-- purpose-built proprietary devices (hard drive + battery + card reader combined into 1 device)
+- Purpose-built proprietary devices (hard drive + battery + card reader combined into 1 device)

-Option 2 doesn't sound good for many people (me included) - I don't want to rely on a proprietary backup device (which is likely expensive, and won't be used that much).
-So my idea was to utilize existing (or common) devices as much as possible, so I gravitated towards other option (iPhone + USB-C hub/card-reader + USB flash drive).
-When you have this combo working, you can use standard "Files" app on iPhone, but it's not-so-convenient and human-error-prone in this scenario.
-So I asked myself - "maybe I should create an app to make backups more simple and robust (and also learn something about iOS development in the process)"?
+Option 2 doesn't sound like a good fit for me - I don't want to rely on a proprietary backup device (which is likely expensive, and also won't be used that much).
+My idea was to utilize existing (or common / standard) devices as much as possible, so I gravitated towards Option 1 (iPhone + USB-C hub / card reader + USB flash drive).
+When you have this hardware combo working, you can use standard "Files" app on the iPhone, but it's a bit inconvenient and prone to human errors in this scenario.

 PS. app is free (no ads or other shit) at the moment, and realistically I don't think there's enough potential users to bother making it non-free.